k0sproject/k0smotron/docs/update/update-cluster-pod.md

    kubectl delete machine docker-test-0
    ```

-The update procedure is completed, you now have the latest k0smotron version.
+The update procedure is completed, you now have the target version of k0smotron.